-Using its member specialists, CPN regularly holds academic seminars and has provided consultancy to several governmental Norway-China projects, CPN has also received numerous delegations from China.
-With expertise in consulting, training, project matching and human resources, CPN aims to provide its excellent service to collaborators in Norway and China.
+Using its member specialists, CPN regularly holds academic seminars to its members and publics and has provided consultancy to several governmental Norway-China projects, CPN has also received numerous delegations from different provinces of China.
+With expertise in consulting, training, project/partner matching and human resources, CPN aims to provide its excellent service to collaborators both in Norway and China.

 The establishment of the association aims to achieve the following objectives: